onap/sdc/catalog-be/README.txt

     STOP.KEY=[alphanumeric]
       The passphrase defined to stop the server.
-      Requried along with STOP.PORT if you want to use the --stop option above.
+      Required along with STOP.PORT if you want to use the --stop option above.

     STOP.WAIT=[number]
       The time (in seconds) to wait for confirmation that the running